 - Needlessly large dependency trees - a single, simple package often comes with a ton of transient dependencies.

 - Handling of package ownership and removal - see the infamous “left-pad” and “event-stream” incidents.

 - Lack of security (often caused by point 2 and 3).
 There have been several incidents of backdoors or other malicious code being inserted into NPM packages (see “event-stream” in the previous point).

 3 and 4 are problems only the NPM team can fix, and honestly I don’t see any simple solution for them.
-So lets focus on 1 and 2, which can fixed by package authors and consumers.
+So let’s focus on 1 and 2, which can fixed by package authors and consumers.

 - Does something like this already exists? is it worth it to publish this rather than making a pull request for an existing package?
-(I’ve been guilty of ignoring this too many times myself)
+(I’ve been guilty of ignoring this too many times myself).

 - Are the dependencies of the package acceptable?
 Are all of them required?
-Are there any which have a large amount of dependencies themselves? are they trustworthy?
+Are there any which have a large amount of dependencies themselves?
+Are they trustworthy?